 Zum Inhalt

-There are three possible ways in which you can use the CCM19 Cookie Consent Tool.
-In principle, the tool is used to prevent the execution of certain scripts until the visitor has consented to their execution.
+There are three possible ways to use the CCM19 Cookie Consent Tool.
+In principle, the tool is designed to prevent certain scripts from running until the visitor has given consent for them to run.

-These scripts can store cookies, local-storage-elements or other objects in visitors' browsers or otherwise read data.
-We will not go into the legal background any further at this point; this is exclusively about the technical implementation.
+These scripts can store cookies, local-storage-elements, or other objects in visitors’ browsers, or otherwise read data.
+We will not go into the legal background here; this section focuses exclusively on the technical implementation.

-Each of the three options can reliably block the execution of scripts.
+Each of the three options can reliably block the execution of the scripts.
 Options 2 and 3 also effectively prevent scripts from being preloaded.
-However, these are also somewhat more complex to implement.
+However, these are somewhat more complex to implement.

-The basic requirement in each case is that the CCM19-code-snippet has been integrated into your page - this step is explained here.
+The basic prerequisite in each case is that the CCM19-Code-snippet has been integrated into your page—this step is explained here.

-Please always select only ONE of the three methods for use!
+Please select only ONE of the three methods to use!

 Option 1 - Script-Blocking

-This is the standard-option, which is also used in the onboarding-process.
-The CCM19 scanner examines your page and reads out which scripts are being used.
-The content of your banner is then compiled from this.
+This is the standard-option, which is also used during the onboarding-process.
+The CCM19 scanner analyzes your page and identifies which scripts are being used.
+The content of your banner is then assembled based on this information.

-Only the script-/HTML-snippet from CCM19 needs to be integrated into your page, the rest can be managed via the user interface.
+All you need to do is integrate the script-/HTML-snippet from CCM19 into your page; you can manage the rest via the user interface.

 Script-Blocking.png

-You can use CCM19 as a tag manager, which manages the scripts within CCM19 and only loads and executes them after consent.
+You can use CCM19 as a tag manager that manages the scripts within CCM19 and loads and executes them only after consent has been given.

 Tag Manager Funktionalität.png

-Alternatively, it is possible to block scripts directly in the source code of the website and release and execute them with the consent of the page visitor via CCM19.
-This variant is available both for inline-scripts and for external scripts.
-The basic procedure is as follows:
+Alternatively, you can block scripts directly in the website’s source code and, upon the visitor’s consent, enable and execute them via CCM19.
+This option is available for both inline-scripts and external scripts.
+The general procedure is as follows:

 1. The type-attribute is replaced or defined as follows: type="text/x-ccm-loader"